Your answer will almost always be “less than it could be”.

 In practice, this might mean over-investing in one or two people who are really good at identifying the best use cases for your organisation, but this multiplies the value of your data and the efforts of your team so is worth every cent.
 You’d be better off investing here first than in highly technical data analytics people or trying to find a single person who can do everything from identify the use cases through to doing and delivering the work.

-You probably shouldn’t be worried about “data monetisation” for a while.
+You probably don't need to be worried about “data monetisation” or commercialisation for a while.
 The story is sexy and sounds something like this: data is weightless and costs nothing, but there’s huge value in it and high profit margins for selling it.
-However, you’re generally much better off focusing on extracting the value of your own data for you own organisation.
+However, you’re generally much better off focusing first on extracting the value of your own data for you own organisation.
 For the reasons outlined above plus more (including the need for legal agreements and strenuous governance around sharing data), unless you are sophisticated as a business and making great use of your data already, your data monetisation outcome is likely to be poor to harmful.
 Typical outcomes we see when organisations with low internal sophistication do “high margin data sales” deals:

 - The internal team can’t deliver the data in a structure or timeframe that’s useful to a buyer